Jim Nisbet: Biography

 Nisbet received a degree in literature from the University of North Carolina at Chapel Hill before settling in San Francisco, California, where he wrote poetry, short stories, plays, and novels.
 He also ran a studio designing and building “electronics furniture”—consoles and cabinetry for audio and video production studios.

-He was the author of 12 published novels and five books of poetry, and he contributed to many collections and journals.
+He was the author of 13 published novels and six books of poetry, and he contributed to many collections and journals.
 His work was published in the U.S., France (by Rivages, under legendary editor François Guérif), Germany, and Italy.

-Nisbet’s writing used the conventions of crime fiction and noir to support a dark, cerebral, and harrowing narrative, laced with humor and carried off in unexpected directions by exuberant wordplay.
+Nisbet's writing used the conventions of crime fiction and noir to support a dark, cerebral, and harrowing narrative, laced with humor and carried off in unexpected directions by exuberant wordplay.
 He incorporated themes as wide-ranging as sailing, particle physics, mathematics, ancient Rome, modern jazz, and urban subculture.

-In 2013, he was nominated for the 65th Grand Prix de Littérature Policière.

 Jim Nisbet died in Sausalito, California, on September 28, 2022, at the age of 75.